 For the more leisurely minded there are bicycle tours, horse riding trips, camel riding trips and the very popular ‘living desert’ excursions.
 Here you will join a group in a vehicle with a specialist guide who will take you into the sand dune sea and introduce you to some of the amazing creatures and plants that survive in one of the toughest environments in the world.

 There is also the opportunity to visit Sandwich Harbour, also a Ramsar site and an area of outstanding natural beauty.
 Departing from Swakopmund the round trip is about 200 km and the route takes you across the flood plains, over the coastal dunes and along the beaches into the Kuiseb River Delta.
-The harbour first appeared on Portuguese navigational charts in the 15th century and was then called Port d’ Ihelo, but then turned up as Sandwich Harbour on a chart published by the British East India Company in 1791.
+The Harbour first appeared on Portuguese navigational charts in the 15th century and was then called Port d’ Ihelo, but then turned up as Sandwich Harbour on a chart published by the British East India Company in 1791.
 It is reasonably inferred that the Name Sandwich comes from a survey and whaling ship named Sandwich, a ship which belonged to the fleet of the 16th century British whaling company Samuel Enderby & Sons.
 The Sandwich was engaged in operations in the area around 1785.
-Sandwich Harbour has seen much human industry and endeavour over the centuries but is not a working harbour.
+Sandwich Harbour has seen much human industry and endeavor over the centuries but is not a working harbour.
 The harbour entrance is subject to the vagaries of the Atlantic and the mouth of the harbour tends to silt up, as it is now and as it has been for many years.
 History tells us that strong currents and tides can and do sometimes open the harbour mouth but, when open it is dangerous to enter with a ship as it can quickly close again.
 Indeed, in the olden days, the British Admiralty sailing notes advised ships captains not to enter Sandwich without sufficient dynamite on board in case they had to blow up the silted harbour entrance if they were unlucky enough to get trapped inside.

 The excursion to Sandwich is a day of sand, sea, sun, (hopefully), and fun.
 It is a day of amazing scenery, towering sand dunes and a wee bit of adrenaline as your guide will roller coast you through the dunes on the return leg of the trip.